Jacqueline Humphries: Early life and education

 Humphries graduated from Parsons School of Design in 1985, receiving a BFA in Fine Arts.
 She attended the Independent Study Program at the Whitney Museum of American Art from 1985 to 1986.

-Philanthropy
+Career

 Humphries serves as the Vice Chairperson of the board of directors at The Kitchen (art institution), one of New York City's oldest nonprofit alternative art centers.
 In 2020, she co-curated an exhibition with fellow board member Wade Guyton to celebrate The Kitchen's fifty-year anniversary.
 The exhibition featured fifty artists including Joan Jonas, Ralph Lemon, and Laurie Anderson.
 Previously, Humphries served as a board member at Participant Inc., an educational corporation and not-for-profit alternative art space founded in 2001.